knights-lab/BugBase/README.md

 - Do not include taxonomy if in the classic form (.txt)
 - Counts, not relative abundance

-WGS data:
+Shotgun data:
 - Closed reference OTU picking with the IMG reference sequences

-To generate a BugBase compatible OTU table from WGS data, please follow the steps below:
+To generate a BugBase compatible OTU table from shotgun data, please follow the steps below:

 1. Download the UTree release specific to your operating system by following the first step [here.](https://github.com/knights-lab/UTree "UTree") Stop when you have reached "Compilation", as that step and those following it are not needed for OTU picking purposes.
 2. Install NINJA-SHOGUN by following the instruction [here.](https://github.com/knights-lab/NINJA-SHOGUN "SHOGUN") Only complete the initial steps.
 Stop when you have reached "Building a Database", as that step and those following it are not needed for OTU picking purposes.